bossecho/face-liveness-detection/README.md

 ## Features

-- Detect faces in images using OpenCV.
+- Detect faces in images using face-api.js.
 - Detect eye blinks in real-time.
 - Lightweight and easy to integrate into other projects.
 - Works with images and video input.